 \subsubsection{Communication Workload Balance}

 We also conduct an experimental analysis of these graph partitioning methods from the perspective of communication workload balancing.
 The communication data comprises two parts: remote sample subgraphs and corresponding vertex features.
 As shown in Figure \ref{fig:partition-comm-load}, regarding the hash partitioning, it exhibits the most balanced communication workloads, but the overall communication volume is also the highest.
 This is because hash partitioning ignores vertex dependencies during partitioning, resulting in a significant number of remote data requests and thus higher network communication overhead.
-Regarding the \metisextended partitioning, Metis partitions the graph to minimize edge cuts through clustering.
-Therefore, \Metisextended can achieve the goal of minimizing communication (i.e., goal 1).
-However, \metisextended graph partitioning methods suffer from the communication load imbalance problem because they do not directly consider how to balance the communication load during partitioning.
+Regarding the \Metisextended partitioning, it can achieve the goal of minimizing communication (i.e., goal 1) by using a cluster-based partitioning method.
+However, it does not consider how to balance the communication load during the partitioning process and therefore suffers from an imbalanced communication load.
 Metis-V has the lowest total communication volume because its partitioned graph achieves the best clustering.
-By balancing the number of partitioned edges, Metis-VE and Metis-VET alleviate the communication load imbalance problem but increase the total communication volume.
+By introducing vertex degree constraints to balance the number of edges in the partitioned graph, Metis-VE and Metis-VET alleviate the communication load imbalance problem but increase the total communication volume.
 Regarding streaming partitioning, since Stream-V caches the graph data of L-hop neighbors of training vertices, no communication is required.
 Stream-B assigns a block to the partition with the most connections to it, which reduces the overall communication but ignores communication load balancing.